1971 Sugar Bowl

-The 1971 Sugar Bowl was the 37th edition of the college football bowl game, played at Tulane Stadium in New Orleans, Louisiana, on Thursday, January 1.
+The 1971 Sugar Bowl was the 37th edition of the college football bowl game, played at Tulane Stadium in New Orleans, on Thursday, January 1.
 It featured the fourth-ranked Tennessee Volunteers of the Southeastern Conference (SEC), and the independent Air Force Falcons.

 Teams

 Air Force

 The Falcons were in their first Sugar Bowl under thirteenth-year head coach Ben Martin; he had a 68–57–7 record and brought Air Force into national prominence, ranked in the AP Poll for the second time in school history.
 However, the tenth-ranked Falcons lost their final regular season game 49–19 at home to Colorado.
 A week earlier, Air Force had defeated Pacific-8 champion Stanford, who later upset #2 Ohio State in the Rose Bowl.

 Tennessee

 Tennessee was under the leadership of 29-year old rookie coach Bill Battle, a member of the national champion 1961 Alabama Crimson Tide.
 This was the Vols' fifth Sugar Bowl appearance and first since the 1957 game.
-The Vols rolled over Alabama 24–0 at Knoxville in October and gained revenge for a 38–0 loss in 1969 to Ole Miss in November, but an early loss to Auburn in Birmingham wound up costing Tennessee the Southeastern Conference championship, which instead went to LSU.
+The Vols rolled over Alabama 24–0 at Knoxville in October (the Vols' last win vs. the Crimson Tide until 1982) and gained revenge for a 38–0 loss in 1969 to Ole Miss in November, but an early loss to Auburn in Birmingham wound up costing Tennessee a tie for the Southeastern Conference championship, which instead went outright to LSU when the Tigers defeated the Rebels 61-17 in their regular season finale.

 The game was a match of offense vs defense.
 In the regular season, Air Force averaged 423.6 yards in offense, while Tennessee surrendered only 88.4 yards on defense.